 We are currently replacing the sewer main in the alley between Oronogo Street, and Washington Street, from 14th Street to 15th Street.
-The alley is closed on the North end at this time.
-We have placed this replacement project temporarily on hold at this time to perform some maintenance on our wastewater collection system.
+The alley is closed on the North end at this time while the work is being performed.
 We apologize for any inconvenience this may cause.

 110 E. Church, Webb City, Missouri

 The City of Webb City wastewater collection system consists of a total of 63 miles of pipe, 9 lift stations, and over 1000 manholes.
 This vital infra-structure is put in place to maintain sanitary conditions for the important residents of our city.
 This entire system has recently had its assets physical location and elevation recorded by a sophisticated GPS (Global Position System) unit so that this information can be added to a GIS (Geographic Information system) data base.
 This data base which includes electronic mapping will be invaluable to assist the waste water department in quickly finding covered manholes, and designing future main line replacements, and extensions of the collection system.